tcarroll64/cs3300-002-in-the-air/Documentation/Portfolio Django MVT Documentation.md

 #### Adding Dark Mode Functionality

-I added a slider button to replace the normal button in the darkmode example.
-Then I changed some of the paragraphs and naming.
+I added a slider button to replace the normal button in the dark mode example.
+Then I changed some of the paragraphs and names.
 I tried adding a light mode title on the left of the slider and a dark mode title on the right.
 In short, you make the body class default black on white, then make a dark mode class reverse white on black.
 You then toggle the dark mode class with a slider button.

 Code to enable dark mode: